 the unit holders who are the trust beneficiaries.

 Investors in a UUT (or any collective investment scheme) are not allowed to have day to day control over the management of the trust fund property.

 See STSM101010 for the meaning of a Collective Investment Scheme.

-Previous page

-Next page